Remi-Coulom/joedb/doc/source/stored_procedures.rst

    timeouts gracefully is difficult.

-So journal sharing is a great way to handle backups, caching, or local concurrency, but is not efficient when a large number of remote clients are writing independent parts of the database over an unreliable network connection.
+So journal sharing is a great way to handle backups, caching, or local concurrency, but is not efficient when many remote clients are writing independent parts of the database over an unreliable network connection.

 Joedb offers an alternative to journal replication by allowing clients to execute stored procedures on the server.
 With this mechanism, a disconnection can never cause a lock timeout, and there is no need for clients to download the whole database.
 Each client can upload new data to the server in a very minimal single round-trip.
-The write transaction will be executed entirely on the server, and cannot be interrupted by a disconnection.
+The write transaction will be executed entirely on the server, and cannot be interrupted by a disconnection, so lock-timeout stalls cannot occur.

 A stored procedure is defined by a schema that is used to serialize data for communication between the client and the server, and a C++ function that will